krzysztof-bochm/Imaginary-CTF-2021-Writeups/Off To The Races!.md

 io.interactive()
 ```

-We need to send ``` EvEEvE ``` to the server 16 times for the password to need 2 seconds to get checked, this number will varry depending on system performance.
+We need to send ``` EvEEvE ``` to the server 16 times for the password to need 2 seconds to get checked, this number will vary depending on system performance.
 To fail password checking we send ``` Rl05E ``` with **capital** R at the end of the password.

 Now we just can wait for password checking thread to log us out and acquire the flag.